Cardinal-Space-Mining/ControlsOnboardingResources/ROS/Talk_listen/README.md

 # ROS2 Talking and Listening Demo
 This is a brief demo providing insight into how ROS Nodes and Services work.
 You will need to have ROS2 installed to complete this example (note: Provided pictures are from Ubuntu 24.04 in WSL2).

+In Demo 1, you will build your own version of this exact tutorial to learn about how it works functionally.

 To complete this example, you will need to have **atleast 2** terminals open.
 One terminal will be the talker, sending message and the second a receiving node.

 ## Demo/Example